Written By: Tori Mistick

 - Use your snuffle mat to feed your dog their dinner.
 If you have a fast eater, this will really slow them down and make meal time fun.

 If you’re looking for more ideas for DIY enrichment toys, try making a Busy Box.
-You can make this with lots of things you already have around your home like cardboard boxes, dishtowels, and dog toys.
+This DIY snuffle mat for dogs is a super easy project and you can make this with lots of things you already have around your home like cardboard boxes, dishtowels, and dog toys.